pantheon-systems/solr-power/README.md

 3. Search on!
 4. See the examples/templates directories for more rich implementation guidelines.

 If you're using the Solr Power plugin elsewhere, you'll need to install and configure Apache Solr.
-On a Linux environment, this involves three steps:
+On a Linux environment, this involves four steps:

 1. Install the Java Runtime Environment.
 2. Run `./bin/install-solr.sh` to install and run Apache Solr on port 8983.
 3. Configuring Solr Power to use this particular Solr instance by setting the `PANTHEON_INDEX_HOST` and `PANTHEON_INDEX_PORT` environment variables.
+4. Copying `schema.xml` to the Solr configuration directory (a path similar to `solr/conf/schema.xml`).

 In a local development environment, you can point Solr Power to a custom Solr instance by creating a MU plugin with: